sts10/tidy/readme.markdown

 ## Where can I find some large word lists?

 - The [Electronic Frontier Foundation](https://www.eff.org/) has published [a few word lists for creating diceware passphrases](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
 Since there's a tab between the dice numbers and each word, Tidy can remove the dice numbers easily with something like `tidy -t -o clean_eff.txt eff_large_wordlist.txt` or using the `-i` flag.
+The EFF also has some [fandom-inspired lists](https://www.eff.org/deeplinks/2018/08/dragon-con-diceware) that Tidy can clean with the `-s` flag.

 - [SecureDrop](https://github.com/freedomofpress/securedrop/) has separate lists of [adjectives](https://github.com/freedomofpress/securedrop/blob/develop/securedrop/dictionaries/adjectives.txt) and [nouns](https://github.com/freedomofpress/securedrop/blob/develop/securedrop/dictionaries/nouns.txt).